Must-Visit Attractions in Ubud, Bali

 Art Gallery, Museum

-presents a unique mix of cultures that inspired and influenced the maestro’s works throughout his life.
-Even though many of Blanco’s collections of paintings, illustrated poetry, and erotic artworks came to being in Ubud, where he relocated and his art flourished, his mansion is a European baroque-style building with a touch of renaissance grandeur.
-Aside from the maestro’s best works and the building’s impressive architecture, tourists will also appreciate the glorious view from the hills where the mansion stands.
+In Don Antonio Blanco’s mansion, on a gorgeous hilltop in Ubud, the Blanco Renaissance Museum presents a unique mix of cultures that inspired and influenced the maestro’s works.
+Though many pieces in Blanco’s collections of paintings, illustrated poetry and erotic artworks were inspired by Ubud – where he relocated and his art flourished – his mansion is a European baroque-style building with a touch of renaissance grandeur.

 Agung Rai Museum of Art (ARMA)

-in Ubud, is popular for its cultural, artistic, and architectural importance.
-It’s a cozy place to learn about Balinese art, both classical and contemporary.
+The Agung Rai Museum of Art is a cosy place to learn about Balinese art – both classical and contemporary.
 It houses an impressive collection of works by prominent artists from across the Indonesian archipelago